-Many Houston area neighborhoods are shaded and you’ll need shade tolerant grasses in those areas.
+What are shade tolerant St. Augustine grasses suitable for Houston area lawns?
+Many Houston area neighborhoods have mature trees or tall structures, and you’ll need shade tolerant grasses in those areas.
 In this video, Michael Romine talks about the shade tolerant St. Augustine grasses adapted for the Houston area.
 If you have questions, please call us at 281-431-7441.

 Summary of Michael’s Video About Shade Tolerant St. Augustine Grasses

 What are some tolerant St. Augustine grasses?
 The ones that we carry have some shade tolerance — Raleigh St. Augustine, and Palmetto St. Augustine.

 The Raleigh St. Augustine needs more sunlight.
 It needs six or seven hours of direct sunlight per day.
 The Palmetto St. Augustine looks similar, but it only needs four or five hours of direct sunlight per day.
 Palmetto St. Augustine has a little bit finer blade, and it’s a little bit denser as far as amount of vegetation per square inch.
 You can lay them next to each other, and to the untrained eye you’re not going to be able to tell the difference.

 Beautiful Palmetto St Augustine grass.
 Delivered on time and at a reasonable price.
 I needed to purchase a half pallet more than I had delivered so I went to Arcola/Rosharon and they loaded it on my pickup with a forklift.
 The place is easy to locate and a quick on and off hwy 6.
 From website research to phone order to delivery and storefront purchase, everything was professional and seamless.
 But most of all, they are really helpful, and nice people.
 That always makes me remember to write a review.

 Combine Raleigh with Palmetto St. Augustine for Shade Tolerance while Saving Money